Enrolment

 Bursaries

-2025 Bursaries – APPLICATIONS ARE CURRENTLY OPEN and will close Friday 28 June 2024
+2027 Bursaries – APPLICATIONS ARE OPEN

 Bursaries are available for entry into Brigidine College to provide a Brigidine Education for young women whose family’s financial circumstances may prevent enrolment or prevent continuing enrolment at Brigidine College.